-Here are the Event and Add a button options.
+Here is the Event and Add a button option.
 For an event, you can enter the event title as well as a start/end date and start/end time.

 Here is how users will see your posts on a variety of devices: